brightcove/videojs-per-source-behaviors/README.md

 - The `"sourcechanged"` event will not be fired even if the source changes.
 - Any `onPerSrc()`/`onePerSrc()` listeners will not be called.
 - Binding new `onPerSrc()`/`onePerSrc()` listeners will be prevented.

+### `player.perSourceBehaviors.disabled()`/`player.perSourceBehaviors.enabled()`

+Use these methods to inspect the current enabled/disabled state of the player as pertains to per-source behaviors.
+Both return a `Boolean`.

 ### `player.perSourceBehaviors.VERSION`